KristoferMar/Vue-Guide/README.md

 We can reserve and parse html code via sloths between components.

 - You can also create dynamic component which parses data.
 This can be seen in the advanced project in the app.vue file.

+## Good to know

+you are able to add and make use of special plugins by calling "vue add" on the special plugins which start with "vue-cli-plugin" and then a plugin name.
+Besides that you can always also use the npm install and install plugins this way but "vue add" provides you with much more logic.